SitecorePowerShell/Console/Documentation/Markdown/Get-Role.md

 ## Detailed Description

-The Get-Role cmdlet gets a role or performs a search to retrieve multiple roles from Sitecore.
+The Get-Role command returns one or more Sitecore roles using the specified criteria.

 The Identity parameter specifies the Sitecore role to get.
 You can specify a role by its local name or fully qualified name.
 You can also specify role object variable, such as $&lt;role&gt;.